nandan2003/Employee-Sentiment-Analysis-Hub/README.md

 1. **Add the Sentiment Analysis Action:**
 2. **Configure the Connection:**
 3. **Map the Input:**
-   - Map the text input using the dynamic content of **Feedback Text** from your SharePoint trigger. it.
+   - Map the text input using the dynamic content of **Feedback Text** from your SharePoint trigger.

 ### 3.3: Update the SharePoint Item with Results